-This is a good summer job that pays quite well if you can find businesses with dirty windows.
-Plus, all you need to get started is some window cleaning product and some microfiber cloths.
+This is a good summer job for teens that pays quite well if you can find businesses with dirty windows.
+Plus, all you need to get started is some window cleaning product and microfiber cloths.

 Once you have the supplies, gather a friend or two that wants to make some money as well, and go out looking for businesses with dirty windows.
 When you find a business that could use your services, go inside and offer a quick clean.

-If you get turned down by a business, don't get discouraged.
+If you get turned down by a business, don't get discouraged!
 Move on to the next one.
 You're training your sales skills in the process.

 Or, if you don't want to jump right into business yourself you can join another person in cleaning houses or be a house cleaning assistant.
 As an assistant, you'd just go to someone's house and help them clean.

 If you're interested in a particular topic OR you want to learn more about a topic, start a blog about it.
 By having a blog and writing about a particular topic every day/week, you'll learn about it much more quickly and eventually become an authority on that topic.

-You can then make money by teaching people what you know.
-Some bloggers even make millions of dollars a year because there are so many good ways to monetize a blog.
+You can then make money teaching people what you know.
+Some bloggers make millions of dollars a year because there are so many different ways to monetize a blog.